 Flooding from groundwater sources is assessed in this Level 2 SFCA using JBA's 5m Groundwater Flood Map, as the FRAW does not include such a dataset.
-Figure 3-4 shows the map for Site 204 and the surrounding areas and
+Figure 3-4 shows the map for Site 157 and the surrounding areas and

 Table 3-4 explains the risk classifications.
-The majority of the site is within an area where groundwater emergence is unlikely.
-There are some areas of no risk of groundwater emergence.
-Groundwater conditions may therefore be suited to infiltration SuDS.
+The northern half of the site is in an area where there is a risk of groundwater emergence to both surface and subsurface assets.
+The southern half of the site is in an area of no risk of groundwater emergence.
+Groundwater conditions may therefore be suited to infiltration SuDS across the southern half of the site.
+Groundwater conditions should be assessed at the Flood Consequences Assessment (FCA) stage.